 Freeland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Freeland in 2010 was $24,237, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $96,948 for a family of four.
+The per capita income in Freeland in 2010 was $25,728, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $102,912 for a family of four.
 However, Freeland contains both very wealthy and poor people as well.

 Freeland is a somewhat ethnically-diverse town.
 The people who call Freeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Freeland include Irish, Polish, English, and French .
+Important ancestries of people in Freeland include Polish, Irish, English, and Italian.

 The most common language spoken in Freeland is English.
 Other important languages spoken here include Spanish and Korean.